Japan preparing for unexpected after Kim's death

 "If the government cannot exercise control there will be confusion and instability," he added.

-Kimiya said he did not expect any sudden flood of refugees from North Korea headed for Japan, nor did he think Pyongyang's military was likely to take aggressive action.
+Kimiya said he did not expect any sudden flood of refugees from North Korea headed for Japan nor did he think Pyongyang's military was likely to take aggressive military action.

 Security was tight at the Tokyo headquarters of the General Association of Korean Residents of Japan, Pyongyang's de facto diplomatic mission in Japan, where a North Korean flag flew at half-mast.

-Japan has about 400,000 permanent residents who are ethnic Koreans backing either Seoul or Pyongyang, many of them descendents of those brought to Japan as forced labour when the peninsula was a Japanese colony.
+Japan has about 400,000 permanent residents who are ethnic Koreans backing either Seoul or Pyongyang, many of them descendents of those brought here as forced labour when the peninsula was a Japanese colony.

-(Additional reporting by Elaine Lies and Stanley White; Writing by Linda Sieg; Editing by Michael Watson)
+(Additional reporting by Elaine Lies and Stanley White; Writing by Linda Sieg; Editing by Chris Gallagher and Joseph Radford)